bekbull/css217-assignment-2/README.md

 This will return you to your system's default Python interpreter.

-## Contributing

-Please read [CONTRIBUTING.md](https://your-repository-url/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

----

-Replace placeholders like `https://your-repository-url.git` with your actual repository URL and adjust the instructions as needed based on your project's requirements and setup.